kizniche/Mycodo/3.5/README.md

 `sudo service apache2 restart`

-I highly recommend testing whether the configuration change actually worked.
-This can be tested by going to https://yourwebaddress/mycodo/includes/ with your browser, and if you get an error, "Forbidden: You don't have permission to access /mycodo/includes on this server," then everything is working correctly.
-If the page actually loads or there is any other error than "forbidden", there is a problem and you will need to diagnose the issue before opening your server to beyond your local network.
+It is highly recommended that the configuration change be tested to determine if they actually worked.
+This can be done by going to https://yourwebaddress/mycodo/includes/ with your browser, and if you get an error, "Forbidden: You don't have permission to access /mycodo/includes on this server," or similar, then everything is working correctly.
+If the page actually loads or there is any other error than "forbidden", there is a problem and you should diagnose the issue before opening your server to beyond your local network.

-### Final Steps

-#### Database Creation
+### Database Creation

-Create the databases with the following commands
+Use the following commands and type 'all' when prompted to create databases

 `cd /var/www/mycodo/`